RunwenHu/CNN-Prediction-Based-Reversible-Data-Hiding/README.md

 ## Description:

 This version can only calculate the PSNR of images by using the proposed CNN-based predictor (CNNP) with expansion embedding and histogram shifting.
-The working environment is Windows 10, Python 3.7, Pytorch 1.6.0, and MATLAB 2019a.
+The working environment is Windows 10, Python 3.7, PyTorch 1.6.0, and MATLAB 2019a.
 The work is based on the paper:

-   #### R. Hu and S. Xiang, "CNN Prediction Based Reversible Data Hiding," in IEEE Signal Processing Letters, doi: 10.1109/LSP.2021.3059202.
+   #### R. Hu and S. Xiang, "CNN Prediction Based Reversible Data Hiding," in IEEE Signal Processing Letters, vol. 28, pp. 464-468, 2021, doi: 10.1109/LSP.2021.3059202.